-Big-data technology is quickly transforming nearly every industry by providing actionable business information.
-Because of its effectiveness, even business leaders who are generally slow to adopt new technology are curious about how they can use big-data technology.
+Big data technology is transforming nearly every industry quickly by providing actionable business information.
+Because of its effectiveness, even business leaders who are generally slow to adopt new technology are curious about implementing big data analytics and using its insights.

 What is big data?

 The term big data describes the massive volumes of data a business creates during normal operations.
 There are two general big data categories:

 - Structured data: Structured data is highly organized and easily searchable.

 - Unstructured data: In contrast, unstructured data is raw, unorganized and more challenging to collect, process and interpret.

 In the past, businesses had ample unstructured data, but it was nearly useless because there was no way to analyze it and glean actionable insights.
 However, today’s machine learning (ML) algorithms and artificial intelligence (AI) tools help businesses extract meaning from their data.